kazuito/vscode-dippet/README.md

 - `body` : Body of its snippet.

 - `command` : ID of the command to be executed when using its snippet.
+You can use array to specify multiple commands.

 You can omit anything other than `prefix` that you do not need.